larryhynes/rspamd.com/doc/quickstart.md

 ## Configuring Rspamd

-Though Rspamd's default config aims to be useful for most purposes you may wish to make some adjustments to suit your environment/tastes.
+Though rspamd's default config aims to be useful for most purposes you may wish to make some adjustments to suit your environment/tastes.

 There are some different approaches you can take to this: